The system and hardware requirements required to run ArcGIS for Server are listed below. For information about earlier versions, see Esri Support.

-All components of ArcGIS Enterprise are fully supported on virtual environments as long as they run on supported platforms.
-When running third-party applications with ArcGIS Enterprise, such as relational databases, the application must also be supported in a virtual environment.
+All components of ArcGIS for Server are fully supported on virtual environments as long as they run on supported platforms.
+When running third-party applications with ArcGIS for Server, such as relational databases, the application must also be supported in a virtual environment.
 Check the third-party vendor for its virtualization support.

-The following virtualization environments are known to perform well with ArcGIS Enterprise:
+The following virtualization environments are known to perform well with ArcGIS for Server: